mglantz/bicycle/README.md

 Before starting to operate your Bicycle, update manage/bicycle-inventory with the correct IP address to your Bicycle.

 ## Synchronize a yum repository to your Bicycle
-Below playbook will synchronize a yum repository from the network/internet to /var/www/html/repo-id.
-The repository will become available via http://bicycle/repo-id.
+Below playbook will synchronize a yum repository from the network/internet to /var/www/html/repos/repo-id on Bicycle.
+The repository will become available via http://bicycle/repos/repo-id.
+List all available repositories by going to http://bicycle/repos.
 ```
 cd bicycle/manage
 ansible-playbook -i ./bicycle-inventory reposync.yml --private-key=/path/to/private.pem -u root \